St3phy831/IOS_BeReal_Clone/README.md

-# Project 5 - *Name of App Here*
+# Project 5 - *BeReal_Clone*

-Submitted by: **Your Name Here**
+Submitted by: **Stephanie Hernandez**

-**Name of your app** is an app that ...
-[TODO]
+**BeReal_Clone** is an app that mimics the popular app, which allows users to post a photo of what they’re currently doing upon receiving a random notification during the day.
+However, in this app, users are able to make posts and view their friends posts at any time of the day.

-Time spent: **X** hours spent in total
+Time spent: **5.5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can register a new account
+- [x] User can register a new account
-- [ ] User can log in with newly created account
+- [x] User can log in with newly created account
-- [ ] App has a feed of posts when user logs in
+- [x] App has a feed of posts when user logs in
-- [ ] User can upload a new post which takes in a picture from photo library and a caption
+- [x] User can upload a new post which takes in a picture from photo library and a caption

 The following **optional** features are implemented:

 - [ ] Users can pull to refresh their feed and see a loading indicator
-- [ ] Users can infinite-scroll in their feed to see past the 10 most recent photos
+- [x] Users can infinite-scroll in their feed to see past the 10 most recent photos
-- [ ] Users can see location and time of photo upload in the feed
+- [x] Users can see time of photo upload in the feed
-- [ ] User is able to logout
+- [x] User is able to logout
 - [ ] User stays logged in when app is closed and open again